History, tourist information, and nearby accommodation

 You can also look down on the original site of Melrose Abbey, known as Old Melrose, which occupied a loop in the River Tweed.
 Just beyond Old Melrose is the site of a Roman fort known as Trimontium.

 The Eildon Hills are prominent local landmarks, formed by volcanic activity and later used by Bronze Age settlers.
 They are said to be the final resting place of Thomas the Rhymer, a 13th-century poet who was granted the gift of prophecy by the fairy people who live in the Hills.

 From the B6404 between Kelso and St Boswells turn off onto the B6356, following the signs to Dryburgh Abbey.
-After 1 mile (1.6km) you will see a signpost to Scott's View on the right.
-Follow this minor road for another 2 miles and you will come to a free car park for Scott's View.
+After one mile (1.6km) you will see a signpost to Scott's View on the right.
+Follow this minor road for another two miles and you will come to a free car park for Scott's View.

 We've visited several times and it really is a lovely place to take in the scenery.
 It is a very short distance from Dryburgh Abbey in the valley below, so combining the two sites in a single outing makes perfect sense.

 Most photos are available for licensing, please contact Britain Express image library.